Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x05 Network Layer/0x05 Network Layer.md

 🤣 It might appear that best-effort service is a euphemism for no service at all -- a network that delivered no packets to the destination would satisfy the definition of best-effort delivery service!

-Other network architectures have defined and implemented service models that _go beyond the Internet’s best-effort service_.
+2️⃣ Other network architectures have defined and implemented service models that _go beyond the Internet’s best-effort service_.
-- For example, the ATM network architecture [Black 1995] provides for guaranteed in-order delay, bounded delay, and guaranteed minimal bandwidth.
+- For example, the **ATM network architecture** [Black 1995] provides for guaranteed in-order delay, bounded delay, and guaranteed minimal bandwidth.
-There have also been proposed _service model extensions to the Internet architecture_.
+3️⃣ There have also been proposed _service model extensions to the Internet architecture_.
-- For example, the Intserv architecture [RFC 1633] aims to provide end-end delay guarantees and congestion-free communication.
+- For example, the **Intserv architecture** [RFC 1633] aims to provide end-end delay guarantees and congestion-free communication.

-Interestingly, in spite of these well-developed alternatives, the Internet’s basic best-effort service model combined with adequate bandwidth provisioning and bandwidth-adaptive application-level protocols such as the DASH protocol we encountered ↗ [Video Streaming](../0x01%20Application%20Layer/Web%20(WWW)/Video%20Streaming/Video%20Streaming.md) have arguably proven to be more than “good enough” to enable an amazing range of applications, including streaming video services such as Netflix and video-over-IP, real-time conferencing applications such as Skype and Facetime.
+Interestingly, in spite of these well-developed alternatives, the Internet’s basic best-effort service model combined with adequate bandwidth provisioning and bandwidth-adaptive application-level protocols such as the DASH protocol we encountered at ↗ [Video Streaming](../0x01%20Application%20Layer/Web%20(WWW)/Video%20Streaming/Video%20Streaming.md) ==have arguably proven to be more than “good enough” to enable an amazing range of applications==, including streaming video services such as Netflix and video-over-IP, real-time conferencing applications such as Skype and Facetime.

 ![](../../../../../Assets/Pics/Screenshot%202023-04-30%20at%2010.56.04%20AM.png)
 <small>Network-layer service model</small>